browserengineering/book/book/layout.md

 ```

 Note an interesting thing about this new `layout` method: its role is
-to _create_ the child layout objects, and then _recursively_ calls
+to _create_ the child layout objects, and then _recursively_ call its
-its children's `layout` methods.
-This is a common pattern for
+children's `layout` methods.
+This is a common pattern for constructing
-constructing trees, and we'll be seeing it a lot throughout this book.
+trees, and we'll be seeing it a lot throughout this book.

 Now when we construct a `DocumentLayout` object inside `load`, we'll
 be building a tree!
 A very short tree, more of a stump for now, but